libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step3.rst

 energy-based approaches.
 The total energy of the system is written as the sum of the QM energy, the MM energy and a QM/MM term, often specifically devised for any particular system, that takes care of the interaction between the two regions.
-While this approaches allows the definition of a total energy, which is conserved during the dynamics, the forces used to propagate the MD are not accurate enough because of the spurious effects due to the presence of the boundary between the QM and the MM regions.
-Moreover, the necessity to suitably "terminate" the QM region, does not allow the QM region to move during the simulation, which is however reqired if we want to follow the motion of the crack tip.
+While this approach allows the definition of a total energy, which is conserved during the dynamics, the forces used to propagate the MD are not accurate enough because of the spurious effects due to the presence of the boundary between the QM and the MM regions.
+Moreover, the necessity to suitably "terminate" the QM region, does not allow the QM region to move during the simulation, which is however required if we want to follow the motion of the crack tip.

 The LOTF scheme adopts a force-based scheme instead, which allows the QM region to move during the MD simulation and accurate forces to be calculated even at